playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 Hexadecimal is the base 16 number system.

-> _Hexa_ means "six" in Latin and _deca_ means "ten", so these are combined to form "sixteen".
+> _Hexa_ means "six" in Latin, and _deca_ means "ten", so these are combined to form "sixteen".

 Now you may wonder how you can count to 16 in a single column when we only use 10 symbols to represent numbers.
 The answer, to many developers, is to fill the remaining last 6 with other symbols: alphabetical letters.